What Is The Equity Multiplier Formula?

 - Equity multiplier = Total Assets / Total Shareholders’ Equity = $180,000 / $540,000 = 1/3 = 33.33%.

-- We note from the above graph that Godaddy has a higher equity multiplier at 6.73x, whereas, Facebook’s Equity Multiplier is lower at 1.09x.
+- The above graph shows that Godaddy has a higher equity multiplier at 6.73x, whereas Facebook’s Equity Multiplier is lower at 1.09x.

-- This implies that Godaddy has a higher amount of assets per unit equity and is over-dependent on debt to finance its assets.
-Whereas, Facebook has a very Equity Multiplier (~1.09) meaning that it is literally independent of debt.
+- Therefore, it implies that Godaddy has more assets per unit equity and is over-dependent on debt to finance its assets.
+On the other hand, Facebook has a very Equity Multiplier (~1.09), it is independent of debt.

 By using this multiplier, an investor is able to know whether a company invests more in debt or more in equity.

-- If the equity multiplier ratio is higher, it indicates that the company is too dependent on the debt for its financing.
-It also means that investing in the company would be too risky for an investor.
+- If the equity multiplier ratio is higher, the company is too dependent on debt for its financing.
+In addition, it also means that investing in the company would be too risky for an investor.

-- If the equity multiplier ratio is lower, it depicts that the company is mainly sourced by equity and debt financing is low.
-It also means that the company doesn’t have the much financial leverage to grow well in near future.
+- If the equity multiplier ratio is lower, the company is mainly sourced by equity, and debt financing is low.
+Moreover, it also indicates that the company doesn’t have much financial leverage to grow well shortly.

-As you can’t know the true picture of the company by just looking at one ratio; you don’t know much by only looking at equity multiplier ratio.
-You also need to look at dividend-related ratios, profitability ratios, debt-equity ratio, and other financial ratios to have a holistic view of the approach of the company.
-And looking at all ratios will also give you a solid base to make a prudent decision.
+It is difficult to know the real picture of the company by just looking at one ratio, and the same holds true for the equity multiplier ratio as well.
+Hence, it is recommended to investors also look at dividend-related ratios, profitability ratios, debt-equity ratios, and other financial ratios to have a holistic view of the company’s approach.
+Thus, tracing all ratios gives a solid base to make a prudent decision.